 - In Naruto, even in early episodes you could already see that Sasuke was going to be really important and tips about how the Uchiha clan's Myth Arc is key were dropped.
 Then Sasuke became really important, and the Uchiha clan's Myth Arc swallowed the plot.
 It's a sore spot between fans whether this is a good thing, a bad thing, or something in between.

-- Many of the things that would cause Bleach to be criticized during the Arrancar saga first showed in the Soul Society arc.
+- Many of the criticisms during the Arrancar saga first showed in the Soul Society arc.
 The decreased focus on Ichigo and his friends (much of the arc revolves around the intrigue among the Shinigami as opposed to Ichigo's mission to rescue Rukia, Chad is taken out easily by Captain Kyoraku, and Ishida and Orihime disappear for a large part of the story), the feeling of Arc Fatigue, and Aizen's improbable level of planning and his ability to easily take out anyone in his way are all things that would become much worse in later arcs.

-- Additionally, Bleach is particularly known for its numerous plot twists, a trend that also dates back to the end of the Soul Society arc.
+- Numerous plot twists are a trend that also dates back to the end of the Soul Society arc.
 It's revealed that the real reason Rukia's execution was arranged was so Aizen could get a powerful object called the Hogyoku that was implanted in her body.
 The Hogyoku itself didn't really get much build up beyond a vague mention in a letter, but because the story was still in it's early stages and because it was important to the main villain's plans, most viewers didn't have a problem with it.
 Aizen himself was introduced as a kind hearted captain that was brutally murdered, before revealing that he had faked his death and was behind everything in the story to that point, a development that was widely praised at the time.
-Since then, the number of "shocking" plot twists in the story has become perhaps the most common criticism about Bleach after Arc Fatigue, and every new twist tends to cause massive arguments in the fanbase about whether they make sense or not.
-This is most prominent during the Deicide arc, where Aizen officially becomes embroiled in a Gambit Roulette so ludicrous people stopped taking him seriously.
+Since then, the number of 'shocking' plot twists in the story has become perhaps the most common criticism about Bleach after Arc Fatigue, and every new twist tends to cause massive arguments in the fanbase about whether they make sense or not.
+This is most prominent during the Deicide arc, where Aizen becomes embroiled in a Gambit Roulette so ludicrous people stopped taking him seriously.

 - Sailor Moon's much reviled fourth season, SuperS, was founded on many of the elements people hated most about this arc: fairy tale inspired mythology, campy villains, a destined love between Official Couple Usagi and Mamoru, and spotlights on characters other than Usagi herself (namely Chibiusa).
 While all these elements worked wonderfully in previous seasons, by the time the fourth arc rolled around they just felt stale.
 The fifth season attempted to fight the Seasonal Rot by immediately sending Chibiusa back to the future, returning the series to magical sci-fi, introducing new characters for a fresh Love Triangle story, and making the Big Bad far more lethal than any previous season.